Purposive approach: Statutory interpretation

-The Supreme Court ruling in Free World Trust v. Électro Santé Inc. [2000] set out "the test for patent infringement" and "the principles of purposive claim construction".Sotiriadis, Bob et al. L’IMPACT D’UNE INTERPRÉTATION TÉLÉOLOGIQUE SUR DES RECOURS JUDICIAIRES EN MATIÈRE DE CONTREFAÇON DE BREVETS AU CANADA : 5.0 Les arrêts Whirpool et Free World Trust : les questions en jeu ."
-Centre CDP Capital et LEGER ROBIC RICHARD, p.8.
-Accessed 30-03-2008.
+The Supreme Court ruling in Free World Trust v. Électro Santé Inc. [2000] set out "the test for patent infringement" and "the principles of purposive claim construction".

 Constitutional interpretation

 Purposive interpretation is also used in constitutional interpretation.
 In R. v.
 Big M Drug Mart Ltd., [1985], Justice Dickson, speaking for the majority of the court, wrote, at paragraph 116:

 England and Wales

 A 1969 report of the English Law Commission proposed that the English courts should adopt a purposive approach.
 That endorsement did much to boost the profile and credibility of the approach.
 However, several decades would still pass before it would win acceptance outside of narrow fields of English law (such as estoppels and absurdities), enshrined by cases such as the Earl of Oxford's case (1615).

 In 1982, Lord Diplock, giving the leading judgment for the House of Lords in the case of Catnic Components Ltd v Hill & Smith Ltd, held that patent claims should be given a purposive construction.

 The leading case in which the purposive approach was adopted by the House of Lords was Pepper v Hart [1993] AC 593.
 This established the principle that when primary legislation is ambiguous and, specific criteria are satisfied, courts may refer to statements made in the House of Commons or the House of Lords to determine the intended meaning of the legislation.
 Before the ruling, such an action would have been seen as a breach of parliamentary privilege.
 The House of Lords held that courts could now take a purposive approach to interpret legislation when the traditional methods of statutory construction are in doubt or would result in an absurdity.

 To determine what Parliament intended, courts may consult all sources, including Hansard.
 Lord Griffiths stated: